 Poor User Experience

-UX is one of the most important elements of online marketing today.
-If users do not associate your brand with an accessible and aesthetically pleasing user experience, every time, your sales will suffer as a result.
+UX (User Experience) is one of the most important elements of online marketing today.
+If users do not associate your brand/website with an accessible and aesthetically pleasing user experience, every time, your sales will suffer as a result.

-Do all that you can to simplify and stabilize your systems to create an enjoyable experience for users of all demographics and operating system types.
+Do all that you can to simplify and stabilize your flow through your website to create an enjoyable experience for users of all demographics and operating system types.

 We don’t mean your advertisements are dull (although that would be a big problem, too).
-This is about pin-pointing the best possible audience using all of the data that is available online.
+This is about pin-pointing (targeting) the best possible audience using all of the data that is available online and through your tracking.

-You can hire an expert to teach you the ropes of online advertising, then try your own hand at it.
+You could always hire an expert to teach you the ropes of online advertising, then try your own hand at it.
 Define your audience, deliver ads to them, analyze their behavior for insights, and apply those insights to future ads.

 You will become more efficient over time and get a better understanding of your audience’s needs and desires.
 That way, once they visit your site, they know exactly what they want and can’t wait to checkout before it’s too late.